barumau/pandunia/engli/dunia_baxe.md

 Like Chinese, Pandunia doesn't mark verbs with a word like "to".

     English:   I invite him to drink coffee.
-    Pandunia:  me cinga le yama kafe.
+    Pandunia:  mo cing ta yam kafe.
     Chinese:   Wǒ qǐng tā hē kāfēi. (我请他喝咖啡。)

 In Pandunia and Chinese, nouns can be singular or plural depending on surrounding words.
 There's no plural ending like -s in English.
 Also verbs are not conjugated.
-One word, **si**, is used instead of _am, is, are, was, were..._
+One word, **si**, is used instead of
+_am, is, are, was, were..._

     English:   It is an apple.
-    Pandunia:  le sa aple.
+    Pandunia:  ta si aple.
     Chinese:   Tā shì píngguǒ. (他是苹果。)

     English:   They are apples.
-    Pandunia:  les sa aple.
+    Pandunia:  tamen si aple.
     Chinese:   Tāmen shì píngguǒ. (他们是苹果。)